 The more "traditional" approach to Homeschooling, this method is the same as a public or private school classroom, except that it is done at home.
 A hugely popular style, people who are not unnecessarily looking to "revolutionize the entire education system" swear by it.
 The curriculum is often the same as a typical school and can be seen as a teacher-facilitated online school at home.
 Aligned with federal and state learning standards, this fairly conventional method offers students a wide selection of material and resources to choose from.
-If math and coding seem tricky to your kid, then seeking Cuemath's expertise, a Google for Education partner, is your best bet.
+If math seems tricky to your kid, then seeking Cuemath's expertise, a Google for Education partner is your best bet.

 The most flexible and popular of them all, this style is also called "relaxed" Homeschooling.
 Not sticking to one particular style, Parents share ideas and resources across different philosophies.
 With no built-in loyalties to any one type, this non-curriculum-based and child-directed method is highly flexible as well.
 A typical week may include few days of classical classroom, a Charolette Mason-based nature walk, a school-at-home calculus class, and an Unschooling type liberal arts day.
 Well suited for mature educators, it runs the risk of bad mixes of incompatible subjects.
 Just because you can mix ketchup and yogurt doesn't mean you should.

 Probably the most unconventional option of the bunch, this individualistic philosophy of Homeschooling is steadily gaining its following of believers.
 Coupled with students' study interests and experiential learning, this free-form learning model backs systematic understanding of basic skills, like reading, writing, and arithmetic, with various technological aids and materials, minus the conventional testing or evaluation.
 This passion-driven style often faces criticism for lack of structure and knowledge gaps in a student's learning journey.